 BAE Systems has so far received orders covering upgrades for 60 Boeing 737/757 airliners.
 The two latest customers to select the BAE Systems upgrade solution are Spanish carrier Alba Star for its Boeing 737 Classic fleet and Swedish/UK freight carrier West Atlantic for its three Boeing 737-300Fs.

-Graham Smith, Head of Business Development for BAE Systems Regional Aircraft stated that because of its early approach to this upgrade requirement, the business is ‘ahead of the game’ in offering this solution to airlines.
+Graham Smith, Head of Business Development for BAE Systems Air Prestwick stated that because of its early approach to this upgrade requirement, the business is ‘ahead of the game’ in offering this solution to airlines.

 He added:”We are now seeing real interest from potential customers across the length and breadth of Europe and we have multiple quotations issued covering potentially several hundred aircraft upgrades.
 Significantly, these customers also include in their fleets other Boeing aircraft types as well as Airbus A320 family aircraft and also some regional aircraft types.
 We are confident that we will be able to engineer solutions on to all these different aircraft and obtain EASA approvals.”

 This technology offers a potential solution for aircraft parts that are prone to obsolescence, where tooling is unavailable, for quick turn rounds and also for small batch production.
 It may not be the solution for every part, but where appropriate, it provides a faster route from design to completed parts meaning operators get the parts cheaper and quicker”

 TCAS 7.1 is the latest standard of this anti collision software system and introduces two primary changes to the software logic to further improve safety in situations where two aircraft are either ascending or descending simultaneously, or to improve pilot responses when they are required to adjust vertical speed.